ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 *They had already known each other for months, but somehow, this night, they truly met.*

 "...which is ironic, as I'm as rebellious as they come."
-She always had a way of talking about serious matters in an offhanded, nonchalant way.
+She always had a way of talking about serious matters that was offhanded and nonchalant.

 "I really, really want you to be."